How do I check if my engine’s flywheel key needs replacement?

 First, obtain a new flywheel key designed for your make and engine model from your Briggs & Stratton authorized dealers.

-Place the flywheel on the crankshaft and look through the flywheel hub to align the keyways on the flywheel and crankshaft.
+Place the flywheel on the crankshaft and look through the flywheel hub to align the keyways on the flywheel and crankshaft (this method may not work on modern engines).

 With the flywheel in place, place the key in the keyway; it should fit securely.
 Debris can also prevent the key from seating in the keyway.